Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

-where $c_{\theta}$ is the constant defined in \eqref{def: ctheta}.
-It follows that the above convergence also holds jointly with the convergence \eqref{cv: exc-int} of excursion intervals.
-By Skorokhod's representation theorem and a diagonal argument, we can assume that both the convergences \eqref{cv: tri-ct} and \eqref{cv: exc-int} take place a.s.
+with respect to the product topology of $(\R^2)^{\N}$.
+It follows that~\eqref{cv: tri-ct} also holds jointly with~\eqref{cv: exc-int'}.
+By Skorokhod's representation theorem and a diagonal argument, we can assume that both the convergences \eqref{cv: tri-ct} and \eqref{cv: exc-int'} take place a.s.
 We then deduce that for each $k\ge 1$,

 Note that the left-hand side counts the number of triangles in the $k$-th largest component of $G(n,m,p)$.
 The conclusion now follows. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm: triangle-light}] We first observe that under \eqref{hyp: L}, Lemma~\ref{lem: diff-t} with Lemmas~\ref{lem: bdA} and~\ref{lem: goodevent} combined yield